tldr-pages/tldr/pages/common/vcsh.md

 # vcsh

-> Version Control System for your home directory using git repositories.
+> Version Control System for the home directory using git repositories.

 - Initialize (empty) repository: